IKE Configuration Overview¶

 a list of encryption algorithms (

-).a list of authentication algorithms (
+enc-alg).a list of authentication algorithms (

-).a list of diffie hellman groups (
+auth-alg).a list of Diffie-Hellman groups (

-) for key exchanges.optionally a list of pseudo-random function algorithms (
+dh-group) for key exchanges.optionally a list of pseudo-random function algorithms (

 Or: